shell-ninja/hyprconf/UPDATES.md

 # Last Modification 👇

+## 11 Apr, 2025

+- Added uninstallation script
+- Added script to set the current wallpaper as sddm bg

 ## 29 March, 2025

 - Removed themes and icons from this repo, now these are in another repository and these will be set while installation process.